shftan/shftan.github.io/index.md

 - 8/24: Co-organizing 2nd edition of [Regulatable ML](https://regulatableml.github.io/) workshop at NeurIPS 2024.
 Submit your paper!
 - 5/24: Did a fireside chat in the University of Colorado Denver's PUAD 6600 "AI for Public Sector Innovation" class.
 - 9/23: Was a panelist at Columbia Business School's Challenges in Operationalizing Responsible AI workshop.
-- 1/23: I have been elected president of the [Women in Machine Learning](https://wimlworkshop.org) organization (WiML).
 - 1/23: I will be the Tutorial Chair for [FAccT 2023](https://facctconference.org/2023/index.html).
 - 9/21: I will be the Diversity & Inclusion Chair for [AISTATS 2022](http://aistats.org/aistats2022/).